fidalgo/fidalgo.github.io/_positions/wit_software.md

 ### Projects
 * Development and maintenance of Push Notifications Gateway using Google Cloud Message, Apple Push Notifications and binary SMS.
-* Auto-Configuration Server allowing to send mobile application settings, according to the RCSe/RCS5 specifications.
+* Auto-Configuration Server allowing sending mobile application settings, following the RCSe/RCS5 specifications.
 * Maintenance and evolution of an SIP Application Server.
-Maintenance and evolution of a media (audio and video) session transcoding in real time.
+Maintenance and evolution of media (audio and video) session transcoding in real time.
 * Test planning and execution, deployments, upgrades and contingency plans.
 * Load and performance tests automation.